-A large explosion at a fireworks warehouse in Thailand kills at least 9 people and wounds scores
+A large explosion at a fireworks warehouse in Thailand kills at least 10 people and wounds scores

-BANGKOK (AP) — A large explosion at a fireworks warehouse in southern Thailand on Saturday killed at least nine people and wounded scores, officials said.
+BANGKOK (AP) — A large explosion at a fireworks warehouse in southern Thailand on Saturday killed at least ten people and wounded scores, officials said.

-The governor of the province of Narathiwas, Sanan Pongaksorn, told public broadcaster Thai PBS that also at least 115 people were hurt, and that many were in serious condition.
-He said about 500 to 800 people who live nearby may have to be moved to a temporary shelter.
-He did not elaborate.
+The Narathiwat province’s Public Relations Department also said that also at least 118 people were hurt, and that residents of more than 200 households were affected.
+It said that officials believe there are still a number of people trapped under the debris waiting to be rescued.

 Videos posted on social media from the site show a huge plume of smoke over the area and many damaged structures, cars and motorbikes, as well as streets covered with debris.
 Many of the houses and other buildings have collapsed roofs and walls.

-About 100 residences in the area were also damaged, according to the Department of Disaster Prevention and Mitigation.
+The local public relations agency reported that the explosion cased damages in a radius of about 500 meters (1,640 feet).
+About 100 residences in the area were damaged, according to the Department of Disaster Prevention and Mitigation.

-Sanan, the local governor, said the blast was likely ignited by construction work that was taking place in the warehouse, with flares from metal welding causing the fireworks stored inside to catch fire and explode.
+Sanan Pongaksorn, the provincial governor, told public broadcaster Thai PBS that the blast was likely ignited by construction work that was taking place in the warehouse, with sparks from metal welding causing the fireworks stored inside to catch fire and explode.